since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 This infusion grants all of the benefits of the Repeating Shot infusion (_Eberron_ p.
 62).
 When you reach 10th level in this class, the attack and damage bonus increases to +2.
 When you reach 14th level in this class, the attack and damage bonus increases to +3.

-## Gunsmith Spell List

-The following spells are added to the list of spells you can learn as a Gunsmith.

-#### Intellect Fortress
-*5th-level abjuration*
-___
-- **Casting Time:** 1 action
-- **Range:** Self
-- **Components:** V, S
-- **Duration:** Concentration, up to 10 minutes

-You create a faintly shimmering barrier of protective psychic power around you.
-For the duration, you have advantage on all saving throws.

-When another creature that you can see within 30 feet of you fails a saving throw, you can use your reaction to allow them to reroll the save.
-They must use the new roll.

 ## Firearms

 Firearms are martial ranged weapons.